justinethier/cyclone/docs/User-Manual.md

 ## Memory Layout

-Cyclone's garbage collector moves objects in memory from the first generation (on the stack) to the second generation (on the heap).
-This causes problems when an object is used by multiple threads, as the address another thread expects to find an object at may suddenly change.
-To prevent race conditions an object must be guaranteed to be on the heap prior to being used by another thread.
+Cyclone uses a generational garbage collector that automatically move objects from the first generation (on the stack) to the second generation (on the heap).
+This move is performed by the application thread that originally created the object.
+Without the proper safety measures in place this could cause problems as the address that another thread is using for an object may suddenly change.
+To prevent race conditions Cyclone automatically relocates objects to the heap before they can be accessed by more than one thread.

-The easiest way to meet this guarantee is to use one of the `make-shared` and `share-all!` functions from `(cyclone concurrent)`.
-Several of the other constructs from that library (such as futures and shared queues) use these functions internally to guarantee objects are safely shared between threads.

-Finally, note there are some objects that are not relocated so the above does not apply:

-- Characters and integers are stored using value types and do not need to be garbage collected.
-- Symbols are stored in a global table rather than the stack/heap.
-- Mutexes, Atomics, and other concurrency-oriented objects are always allocated on the heap since by definition they are used by more than one thread.
+It is still necessary for application code to use the appropriate concurrency constructs - such as locks, atomics, etc - to ensure that an object is safely accessed by only one thread at a time.

 # Foreign Function Interface